inforocha/js_helpers/README.md

 # js_helpers

-small scripts with auxiliary functions pequenos scripts com funções auxiliares
+small scripts with auxiliary functions. pequenos scripts com funções auxiliares

 Module made with the intention of helping when looking for simple and reusable functions for everyday problems.